TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite

 We consider the cases where $n$ is odd or even separately.

-When $n$ is odd, we consider the interference channel message setting, i.e., there are $n$ desired messages in the sub-network, one each from source $S'_i$ to destination $D'_i$.
-As each destination only suffers interference from one non-desired source, multicast (CDMA) can achieve rate (DoF) tuple $(1/2, 1/2, \ldots, 1/2)$ with $n$ elements \cite{Jafar_TIM}.
-However, it is easily seen that fractional coloring (orthogonal access) cannot schedule more than $(n-1)/2 < n/2$ messages over one time slot, and is therefore unable to achieve this rate (DoF) tuple.
+When $n$ is odd, we consider the interference channel message setting, i.e., there are $n$ desired messages in the sub-network, one each from Source $S'_i$ to Destination $D'_i$.
+As each destination only suffers interference from one non-desired source, CDMA (i.e., multicast) can achieve DoF tuple $(1/2, 1/2, \ldots, 1/2)$ with $n$ elements \cite{Jafar_TIM}.
+This is because over two channel uses, each destination sees two independent linear equations in the two symbols (one desired and one interfering) that it is able to hear, from which it can resolve both.
+However, it is easily seen that TDMA cannot schedule more than $(n-1)/2 < n/2$ messages over one time slot, and is therefore unable to achieve this DoF tuple.

-When $n$ is even, we consider the all-unicast message setting and the rate (DoF) tuple $(1/3, 1/3, \ldots, 1/3)$ with $2n$ elements, which is achievable by interference alignment \cite{Jafar_TIM}, but not by fractional coloring (orthogonal access).
-Orthogonal access cannot schedule more than $n/2 < 2n/3$ messages at the same time, e.g., if we schedule the message from $S'_i$ to $D'_i$, then messages from $S'_i$ to $D'_{i-1}$, from $S'_{i+1}$ to $D'_i$ and $S'_{i-1}$ to $D'_{i-1}$ cannot be scheduled.
-Thus, orthogonal access is again sub-optimal.
+When $n$ is even, we consider the all-unicast message setting and the DoF tuple $(1/3, 1/3, \ldots, 1/3)$ with $2n$ elements, which is achievable by interference alignment \cite{Jafar_TIM}, but not by TDMA.
+TDMA cannot schedule more than $n/2 < 2n/3$ messages at the same time, e.g., if we schedule the message from $S'_i$ to $D'_i$, then messages from $S'_i$ to $D'_{i-1}$, from $S'_{i+1}$ to $D'_i$ and $S'_{i-1}$ to $D'_{i-1}$ cannot be scheduled.
+Thus, TDMA is again sub-optimal.